-Prince Philip was known for quips and gaffes.
-Here are some of the most memorable.
+Prince Philip was known for quips.
+It’s hard to think of a group of people he did not offend.

 To a driving instructor in Scotland in 1995, he said: “How do you keep the natives off the booze long enough to get them through the test?”

-He once asked President Obama, who was talking about world leaders, “Can you tell the difference between them?”
+He once asked President Barack Obama, who was talking about world leaders, “Can you tell the difference between them?”

-When he shook hands with Malala Yousafzai, the Nobel Peace Prize winner who campaigns for education rights, he could be heard saying: “There’s one thing about children going to school, they go to school because their parents don’t want them in the house.”
+When he shook hands with Malala Yousafzai, the Nobel Peace Prize winner who campaigns for education rights, he could be heard saying: “There’s one thing about children going to school: They go to school because their parents don’t want them in the house.”

 During a trip to Canada in 1976: “We don’t come here for our health.
 We can think of other ways of enjoying ourselves.”